• Archaeology

 Why Are Black People’s Remains in Museums?

-Two archaeologists consider how the remains of thousands of Black people ended up in U.S. museums and what it would take for these institutions to begin to address the harm they have caused.
+Two archaeologists consider how the remains of thousands of Black people ended up in U.S. museums and what it would take for these institutions to address the harm they have caused.

 How to Pitch: A Guide for Anthropologists